openstack-archive/senlin/FEATURES.rst

 This is a request to trigger some actions at a specified time.
-One typical use case is to scale up a cluster before weekend or promotion season as a preparation for the comming burst of workloads.
+One typical use case is to scale up a cluster before weekend or promotion season as a preparation for the coming burst of workloads.

 Interaction with Congress